Sometimes, in the NHL, one team gets another's number.

 That single act, heinous and illegal as it may have been, exerted an impact on the Buffalo Sabres franchise that outweighs its physical impact by orders of magnitude.
 It took a group with a reasonable expectation of a May schedule, and set it back years.

-A skilled roster, including players like Jason Pominville and Nathan Gerbe, were systematically removed.
+A skilled roster, including players like Jason Pominville and Nathan Gerbe, was systematically dismantled.
 In their place, Steve Ott and John Scott joined the team.
 A single hockey play, outside the control of any Sabre on the ice that night, was inexplicably tied to the character, manhood, and identity of the team.
 The subsequent and misguided quest to change that team's identity sunk them.

 The 2013-14 Montreal Canadiens are a far better team than the 2011-12 Buffalo Sabres were.
 Their Vezina-calibre goalie, Carey Price, is the match of the staunch Ryan Miller.
 The talents of Norris Trophy winner P.K.
 Subban are in a whole other league than any player who donned the blue and gold in Buffalo two years ago.
 The forward corps, featuring the likes of sniper Max Pacioretty and Selke-challenger Tomas Plekanec mixed in with excellent young talent and a few strong bottom six types, is better than Buffalo's was as well.
 Unfortunately, as we're learning the hard way, no amount of talent on the ice can overrule the actions that occur off of it.